A Luminance-Aware Multi-Scale Network for Polarization Image Fusion with a Multi-Scene Dataset: Proposed method

 \subsection{Loss function}

-For the characteristics of polarization data, in order to focus on retaining the main texture details and balancing the information contribution of different polarization characteristics, this paper designs a multi-objective joint-optimization loss function $L_{all}$, which accurately balances the structural similarity, pixel accuracy, directional texture, local contrast, and model complexity in the fusion of polarization images, it is defined as follows:
+To better preserve dominant texture details and balance the contributions of different polarization characteristics during fusion, we design a multi-objective joint optimization loss function, denoted by $L_{all}$.
+This loss jointly constrains structural similarity, pixel-level fidelity, local contrast, texture preservation, and model complexity, and is defined as follows:

-where $\lambda_{1\sim 5} $ are hyperparameters controlling the weights of each of the five loss functions.
+where $\lambda_{1\sim 5} $ denote the weighting coefficients of the five loss terms, which are set to 0.6, 0.15, 0.1, 0.1, and 0.05, respectively.

-$L_{{SSIM}}$ is a commonly used structural similarity loss function to measure the similarity between the fusion result and the source image, which helps to maximize the preservation of the source image feature details, which is defined as follows:
+$L_{{SSIM}}$ measures the structural similarity between the fused image and the source images, thereby encouraging the preservation of structural details during fusion.
+It is defined as follows: